infiniflow/ragflow/api/http_api_reference.md

 - `"desc"`: (*Path parameter*), `boolean`
   Indicates whether the retrieved sessions should be sorted in descending order.
 Defaults to `True`.
 - `"id"`: (*Path parameter*), `string`
   The ID of the chat session to retrieve.
-Defaults to `None`.
 - `"name"`: (*Path parameter*) `string`
   The name of the chat session to retrieve.
-Defaults to `None`.

 ### Response